 How To Store These Keto Biscuits

-Ok, so you've made them, and you love them!
+Ok, so you've made these low carb keto biscuits, and you love them!

-But, this recipe makes 9 muffins, and you've got some leftover.
+But, this biscuits recipe makes 9 biscuits, and you've got some leftover.

 So, to store them, I recommend just covering them in the pan with some tinfoil.
-I don't ever refrigerate mine, but I'm sure you can if you want to.
+Or you could also transfer them to an airtight container.
+I don't ever refrigerate mine, but you can if you want to.